 NWB Bank provides long-term loans to social housing associations all of which are guaranteed by WSW, a social housing fund whose purpose is to enable housing associations that qualify as registered institutions (toegelaten instellingen) to borrow funds at reduced costs in order to facilitate their role in the social housing market.
-WSW can guarantee (zich borg stellen) payment obligations of registered institutions that fulfill certain conditions set by WSW and are registered participants of WSW.
-The State of the Netherlands and a number of Dutch municipalities have committed to provide WSW with interest free loans in case WSW's liquidity forecast shows that, taking into account reasonably expected claims against WSW in its capacity as guarantor and any other reasonably expected claims against WSW, the net assets of WSW would be less than 0.25% of the total amount guaranteed by WSW.
-S&P and Moody's have assigned WSW a rating of AAA (Stable outlook) and Aaa (Stable outlook), respectively.
+WSW can guarantee payment obligations of registered institutions that fulfill certain conditions set by WSW and are registered participants of WSW.
+The State of the Netherlands and the Dutch municipalities have committed to provide WSW with interest free loans in case WSW's liquidity forecast shows that, taking into account reasonably expected claims against WSW in its capacity as guarantor and any other reasonably expected claims against WSW, the net assets of